 - Check your blood sugar as you have been told by your doctor.

-- It is common to have stomach problems like upset stomach, throwing up, or loose stools (diarrhea) when you start taking this drug.
-If you have stomach problems later during care, call your doctor right away.
+- It is common to have stomach problems like upset stomach, throwing up, or diarrhea when you start taking this drug.
+If you have stomach problems later during treatment, call your doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).

 - If you are 65 or older, use this drug with care.
 You could have more side effects.

-- There is a chance of pregnancy in women of childbearing age who have not been ovulating.
-If you want to avoid pregnancy, use birth control that you can trust while taking this drug.
+- There is a chance of pregnancy in people of childbearing age who have not been ovulating.
+If you want to avoid pregnancy, use birth control while taking this drug.

 - This drug may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking this drug, call your doctor right away.